yzf750/Quake-1-Launcher/README.md

 Settings
 --------
-- Select Threme
+- Select Theme.
 - Select font size.

 Launch Mod or Map
 -----------------
 - Select "Skill"
 - Add any "Extra CLI Args" such as -heapsize , -startwindowed.
 CLI Args are saved on a per Mod basis.
-- Double click Mod or Map to launch. (or press "Enter")
+- Double click Mod or Map to launch.
+Click LAUNCH (or press "Enter").
-- Click Mod, click map, then click LAUNCH.

 Launch Saved Game
 -----------------
-- Saved games are sorted by most recent first
+- Saved games are sorted by most recent date first.
-- Load a Saved Game and the app will show you a scrrsnhot of the map from the saved game.
+- Load a Saved Game and the app will show you a screenshot of the map from the saved game.
-- Click "Load Save"
+- Click "Load Save" to select your saved game.
-- Click Laucnch
+- Press Enter or click Launch.

 Screenshots
 -----------
-- If you take a new screenshot your previous screensot for that map will be over written.
-- When you click a Mod Any existing screenshots for that Mod are moved to the "oldscreenshots" direcory.
+- When you click a Mod any existing screenshots (from before launching the app) are moved to the "oldscreenshots" directory as a backup.
-- Take a scrrenshot using your usual key (default is F12)
+- Take a screenshot using your usual key (default is F12).
+- If you take a new screenshot your previous screenshot for that map will be over written.
-- Application monitors Mod direcory for new screenshots, if you take a scrrsnhot it will be renaned to the map name you launched and moved to the "previres" direcory
+- The application monitors the Mod directory for new screenshots, if you take a scrrsnhot it will be renaned to the map name you launched and moved to the "previews" directory.
-- Right click a screensjpt fopr an option to delete it or open the "previews" direcory
+- Right click a screenshot for an option to delete it or open the "previews" direcory for the selected Mod.

 Filter
 ------
-- You can filter for Mods and Maps by typing in the textbox at the top of each column
+- You can filter for Mods and Maps by typing in the textbox at the top of each column.

 Refresh Mods and Maps
 ---------------------
 - Right click any Mod in the Mods column
   - "Force Maps Rescan - (Clear Cache)" will scan for any new maps added to the direcory
   - "Refresh Mods List" - Will updated any Mods you have added (saves you from having to restart the app)

 Simple up and running for Debian based distros
 ----------------------------------------------